tylermaginnis/AutomatedInsuranceFraudDetectionSystem/README.md

 - **Customizable Rules**: Provides an interface to easily add or modify rules, allowing the system to adapt to evolving fraud patterns.

 ### Machine Learning Integration
-- **Model Training**: Trains a simple machine learning model (e.g., a decision tree or logistic regression) using the simulated claims dataset.
+- **Model Training**: Trains a machine learning model (e.g., a decision tree or logistic regression) using the simulated claims dataset.
 The model predicts the likelihood of a claim being fraudulent based on historical data.
 - **Real-Time Fraud Scoring**: As new claims are processed, the system scores them in real-time, combining rule-based results with the ML model's prediction to provide a fraud probability score.

 ### System Architecture